BreakBuildGames/breakbuildgames_blog/content/blog/youtube_vs_blogging/index.md

 still occasionally took a peek in a moment of weakness.
 YouTube gets even more in-your-face with the metrics, and places them all over the creator dashboard.

+YouTube actually feels like an analytics trap, even when consuming content.
+Before I watch a video, I look at the view count and subscribers.
+These metrics give a false sense of authority.
+Given 2 tutorial videos, the one with a 100k views will appear as more legit than the one with just 100.

+I keep telling myself that I don't care about the monetary aspects of devlogs, but I often use [Socialblade](https://socialblade.com/) to see their view count over the past months and check whether the channels have a Patreon, to estimate their earnings.
+I often can catch myself thinking "This channel makes $X with only Y views!
+Hey, I could to that!".
+This line of thinking  ignores the years of growth to reach that point, the opportunity costs, and won't get me closer to releasing my games.

 ### Immutability Of Videos

 Once you upload a video, you can't change it anymore.
 Well, in theory you could